opensafely/variable-library/README.md

 variable options with codeblocks for easy copy and pasting across to your study definition.
 These have documentation and will act as an easily explainable _library_ of variables.

-We will ilterate and roadtest the components of this library before implementing a more complicated project with user interface.
+We will iterate and roadtest the components of this library before implementing a more complicated project with user interface.
 Please see the [discussion](https://github.com/opensafely-core/roadmap/discussions/5) for what this project may iterate into.